diezcami/arctic-fox-theme/_posts/2020-03-05-jure-sanguinis.md

 #### Post-Appointment

 No time to waste!
-I emailed the Mass Archives explaining that I wanted to do a BC lookup that I expected would result in a NO RECORD.
+I emailed the Massachusetts Archives explaining that I wanted to do a BC lookup which I expected would result in a NO RECORD.
 I am waiting to hear back, and considering just going in person to hopefully clear this up ASAP.

 ### TBD